 Scapular Retraction: Grip the bar with hands shoulder-width apart.
-Keep your arms straight as you move your shoulder blades away from your ears and lift your breast bone.
-Release and repeat.
+Keep your arms straight as you move your shoulder blades down and back and lift your breast bone.
+Release slowly and with control, then repeat.

 Pull-Up: Once you've mastered the scapular retractions and active hang, use your back muscles to pull yourself up and bring your chin over the bar.

 Hanging Leg Raise: From the active hang position, pull your knees into your chest or keep your legs straight and lift them up parallel to the ground using your core.
 Avoid swinging.